Dragon Age: Origins: Critical reception

 The game's setting was well received by critics.
 Dave Snider from Giant Bomb thought that the setting felt traditional due to the presence of dwarves and elves, but that the world was beautifully executed.
 He also appreciated the small touches BioWare added to the world, noting the "French-tinged accent" of the Orlesian Empire humans.
 He added that the six origin stories and their unique dialogue and referencing throughout the game make the world feel cohesive.
 Kevin VanOrd from GameSpot made similar comments, stating that the new ideas added to a familiar world make it feel original and new.
 However, Jeff Haynes from IGN said that the origin stories were inconsistent, with missteps that make the world, while "rich and vivid", feel less believable.
 Joe Juba from Game Informer wrote that the world was well-realized with a deep history, which makes the game addicting, as players can sense their Warden's importance in the world.

 The game's story and characters also received praise.
 Snider said that the story is driven by the characters and that the choices presented in the game were difficult, making him regret some choices for weeks after completing the game.
 He added that the game's main quest was well written, and its quality boosted by excellent voice acting; he called the performance of Claudia Black as Morrigan one of the best in the game.
 VanOrd commended the game's story, saying that it was memorable and crafted with care, successfully making players care about the game's world and characters.
 He added that the deep character development made every choice "momentous".
 GamesRadar thought that the story and the Warden's appearance felt generic, but that the story became more and more engrossing as it progressed.
-Nick Tan from Game Revolution liked the banter between companions as a humorous change of pace within the game.
+Nick Tan from GameRevolution liked the banter between companions as a humorous change of pace within the game.
 Gerald Villoria from GameSpy praised the exclusion of the moral system for making the characters feel more complex.
 Juba wrote that the story was good but predictable, not straying far from standard fantasy stories.
 Wesley Yin-Poole from VideoGamer.com called the story memorable, saying that it "leaves an itch in your mind", and has attracted players to return to the game "like an addict seeking a hit of relief."
 In commemoration of the 10th anniversary of Origins, Eric Van Allen of USGamer observed that companion relationships are more tense in Origins, and that most of the companions do not follow the Warden out of blind loyalty.
 Van Allen notes that the underlying tensions resulted in a game that "reveled in the moral grays", encouraging players to make decisions that aligns with their own feelings, unlike in Mass Effect.